 Fostering a Love of the Land Since 1996

-LandPaths was founded 25 years ago to connect the people who live, work, and play in Sonoma County to nature in innovative, educational, and inspiring ways.
-We’ve grown and evolved while staying true to this vision.
-And we’ve been unwavering in the core beliefs that everyone belongs in nature, and that stewarding the land together builds a stronger, healthier community.
+LandPaths was founded to connect the people who live, work, and play in Sonoma County to nature in expansive, creative, educational, and inspiring ways.
+We’ve grown and evolved.
+We’ve stayed true to this vision.
+And we’ve been unwavering in the core beliefs in equitable access to nature and that stewarding the land together builds a stronger, healthier community.

-A quarter of a century later, this expansive, creative approach to fostering a love of the land has made LandPaths a leader and a trailblazer, in Sonoma County and beyond.
+A quarter of a century later, LandPaths is a leader and a trailblazer, in Sonoma County and beyond.

 You can be proud of these accomplishments.
-LandPaths reached this milestone because of your participation, volunteering, stewardship, donations, partnership, and encouragement.
+LandPaths reached these milestone because of your participation, however that looks!
 You brought us here, and you will help us shape the next 25 years.

 Reflections from the Community